gooddha/shri-react/README.md

-This repos is made for home task on yandex shri react lesson.
+This repos is made for home task on yandex shri react lesson. + redux

 npm start